pallets/flask/CONTRIBUTING.rst

 Support questions
 -----------------

 Please, don't use the issue tracker for this.
-Use one of the following resources for questions about your own code:
+The issue tracker is a tool to address bugs and feature requests in Flask itself.
+Use one of the following resources for questions about using Flask or issues with your own code:

 -   The ``#get-help`` channel on our Discord chat: https://discord.gg/t6rrQZH

-    -   The IRC channel ``#pocoo`` on FreeNode is linked to Discord, but Discord is preferred.

 -   The mailing list flask@python.org for long term discussion or larger issues.
 -   Ask on `Stack Overflow`_.
 Search with Google first using:
-    ``site:stackoverflow.com flask {search term, exception message, etc.}``
+    ``site:stackoverflow.com python flask {search term, exception message, etc.}``

 .. _Stack Overflow: https://stackoverflow.com/questions/tagged/flask?sort=linked

 Reporting issues
 ----------------

+Include the following information in your post:

 -   Describe what you expected to happen.
 -   If possible, include a `minimal reproducible example`_ to help us